genterist/openMRS-Security/Capstone/FINAL.md

 ### SecReq09
 Module:Register a patient

-Requirement: The system should authorize the user's previlege every time when a user want to access a webpage.
-Especially when a user copy the url and try to access the webpage.
-If the user has the previlege, it is ok.
-If not, which means the user belongs to lower level of previlege, the system should prevent the user from accessing the webpage and generate a error page message.
+Requirement: The system should authorize the user's privilege every time when a user want to access a web page.
+Especially when a user copy the URL and try to access the web page.
+If the user has the privilege, it is ok.
+If not, which means the user belongs to lower level of privilege, the system should prevent the user from accessing the web page and generate a error page message.
 E.g. If user belongs to a lower privilege level and attempts to access higher privilege pages, for e.g. http://localhost:8082/openmrs-standalone/registrationapp/registerPatient.page?appId=referenceapplication.registrationapp.registerPatient the user should be redirected to error page.

 Result: Failed.
 The nurse does not have the privilege to register a patient.